Siny van Iterson

-Siny van Iterson (5 October 1919 – 7 August 2018) was a Dutch children's writer, whose work was recognised with several awards, including Children's Book of the Year in 1968, a Gouden Griffel and a Hans Christian Andersen Award.
+Siny van Iterson (5 October 1919 – 7 August 2018) was a Dutch children's writer, whose work was recognised with several awards, including Children's Book of the Year in 1968, a Gouden Griffel and a nomination for the Hans Christian Andersen Award.

 Biography

 Van Iterson was born on Curaçao on 5 October 1919 to Dutch parents.
 She moved to the Netherlands at the age of two, but returned to Curaçao in 1947.
 In 1958 she moved with her husband to Colombia.
 She wrote exclusively in the Dutch language, although several titles have been translated into Danish, German and English.
 She often collaborated with illustrator Jenny Dalenoord.
 Her first two novels were set in Curaçao, whilst others were set in different South American locations.
 Her final novel was published in 1982.
 She died on 7 August 2018 in The Hague.
 According to the scholar Ronald Jobe, van Iterson's novels showed a "contemporary view of rural Colombia" as well as providing "commentary on the poverty" found in the country.